bahaar777/Insurance_Management/README.md

 # Insurance_Management
-A dynamic website built using PHP and MySQL
+A dynamic website built using PHP and MySQL in the backend<br>